Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Dear [Hiring Manager’s Name]

-I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As a highly skilled and experienced [Your profession] I think I’d be the perfect candidate to be considered for this job.
+I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+As an expert and experienced individual in [Your profession], I believe I would be the perfect candidate for this role.

-Thank you for considering my application.
-I am looking forward getting in touch with you.
+Thank you for your consideration of my application.
+I look forward to having a conversation with you.

 Sincerely,